eabalta/spark_basics/src/main/scala/HighLevel/README.md

 >* DataFrame is UntypedAPI so Spark controls types in runtime.
 >* Spark DataFrame has similarly concept with Pandas DataFrame.
 >* Creating Spark DataFrame from Pandas DataFrame is easy.

+>#### Spark Dataset
+>* It is Type-Safe so its special to Scala and Java.
+Its not include in R and Python because they work with dynamic typed.
+>* User can specify data type with case class.
+>* Spark controls types during compile so we are less likely to encounter errors during runtime.